-Ten Holderness School student-athletes committed to play competitive college athletics on Wednesday, November 10.
+Nine Holderness School student-athletes committed to play competitive college athletics on Wednesday, May 4.
 These students represent some of the top athletic talent in New Hampshire and New England and are testaments to Holderness School’s culture of academic and athletic excellence.

 Holderness School’s community gathered on Livermore Common on Saturday, May 21 to celebrate Prize Day and honor the personal growth, community contribution, and intellectual grit shown by our students.

 Two-time World Champion skier Chris Davenport ’89 P ’19 ’21, a pioneering big-mountain skier who has skied on Mount Everest and appeared in more than 30 films by Warren Miller and Matchstick Productions, will speak at the school’s 143rd Commencement on May 22, 2022.